hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-17.2 Configuring decoupled templates
+17.2 Configuración de plantillas desacopladas
 ------------------------------------

-### Enabling decoupled templates
+### Habilitación de plantillas desacopladas

 Decoupled logic will not be expected for every template by default.
 Instead, the configured template resolvers (implementations of `ITemplateResolver`) will need